turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 Now you have a file originally called `image` in RAM on your router.
 To write to NOR you have to know where it belongs.

-To reflash U-Boot, your image file on _tftp_ will be [uboot-turris-omnia-spl.kwb](https://repo.turris.cz/omnia/nor_fw/uboot-turris-omnia-spl.kwb) and you need to write it from the beginning of the NOR.
+To reflash U-Boot, your image file on TFTP will be [uboot-turris-omnia-spl.kwb](https://repo.turris.cz/omnia/nor_fw/uboot-turris-omnia-spl.kwb) and you need to write it from the beginning of the NOR.